jeet1995/stateless-autocomplete/README.md

                 * First, the higher the frequency, the more ahead the word comes in the list
                 * Second, the lower the lexicographical ordering of the word, the more ahead the word comes in the list
             * The `maxCount` is used to extract those many words from the `PriorityQueue`
+   * Using the **Singleton** design pattern
+        * As `CorpusLoader` and `ResultsGenerator` have utility like functions which are basically *pure* only one instance of these classes are needed in one running JVM instance.
+   * Using functional interface `QueryVerifier`
+        * I make use of functional interface as it helps me vary the functionality of the `verifyQuery` method at different places if in case I had to.

 ### Testing
 * The `ResultsGeneratorUnitTest` and `CorpusLoaderUnitTest` check the essential functionality of the application such as :